 Since its inception, KMCC was a very attractive base for a number of local groups, including the Kulungah-Myah Toy Library, now trading as Kardinya Toy Library.
 In one of the toy libraries earliest meetings on May 1991, Committee Members discussed a number of matters including fees, borrowing conditions and grant options.
 The toy library soon commenced its borrowing service from KMCC, and had an official opening day on Saturday 7th September 1991.
 The toy library grew steadily, and became so popular that it soon organised a waiting list of potential member families to respond to demand.
 The toy library remains operational, and in 2021 celebrated its 30 year anniversary.

-An important driver of KMCC’s success has been Centre Coordinator, Rose Alden, who has been with the service since January 1998.
-With the support of an active Board of Governance, Rose has used her skills and expertise to ensure the service remains relevant, dynamic and accessible, by forming networks with other neighbourhood centres across Perth, and partnerships with key local agencies.
+An important driver of KMCC’s success has been Program Manager, Rose Alden, who has been with the service since January 1998.
+With the support of an active Board of Governance, Rose has used her skills and expertise to ensure the service remains relevant, dynamic and accessible to develop a strong network with other neighbourhood centres across Perth, and strong relationships with key local agencies.

 In 2021, Kulungah Myah Family Centre adopted the trading name of Kulungah Myah Community Centre to better capture its outward community focus, and its inclusive approach to service provision.
 In 2022, this name change came with a new logo, a new website, as well as new Board appointments to embrace youth and young adult representation.
 New partnerships were developed with local high schools, and universities, social initiatives with Give Write, FairGame and Upparel introduced, and a youth volunteer program developed.
 We now have an expanded program of activities catering to all segments of our community.
 The Centre has in the past year begun to cater to a growing demographic – home-schooling families.
 There are now two homeschooling cooperatives using the centre.